AfD's Björn Höcke: A 'fascist' wins election in Thuringia – DW – 09/01/2024

 After years of critical reporting, the AfD has called for the abolition or restructuring of public broadcasting in Germany.
 Inspired by former US President Donald Trump, the AfD uses so-called "alternative media", spreading its political ideas via its own, far-reaching party channels on social media platforms.

-Political parties, churches, foundations, unions, and a multitude of initiatives have mobilized against Höcke's premiership dream.
-This includes Jens-Christian Wagner, the Director at the Buchenwald memorial.
-He urges voters: The declaration "never again" in relation to the crimes of the National Socialists is more important today than ever.
+Political parties, churches, foundations, unions and a multitude of initiatives have mobilized against Höcke's premiership dream.
+This includes Jens-Christian Wagner, who heads the memorial at the Buchenwald and Mittelbau-Dora concentration camps in Thuringia.
+Ahead of the election, he told voters that the declaration "never again" in relation to the crimes of the Nazis is more important today than ever.

-This article was originally written in German.
-It was first published in January 2024 and has since been updated.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.

-Note: This article was originally written in German.
-It was first published in January 2024 and has since been updated with the results of the September 1, 2024 state election in Thuringia.